shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 The drums helped her float, and she paddled herself across the river, but slowly.
 The current pulled her along, faster than she anticipated, and she floated out of view of her siblings.

+*Just doggy paddle, just doggy paddle…*

 She was almost half way across the river when she heard the sound of the waterfall ahead.
+Its roar deafened her and clouded her thoughts.
 She thought she had enough room and enough time to cross, but she didn’t.
-She would only get about three-quarters of the way there when she would go over the waterfall.
+She would only get about three-quarters of the way across when she would go over the waterfall.

 She panicked.
 She beat the drums.
 But they didn’t speed her up.

-A rock splashed into the ground next to her.
+A rock splashed into the water next to her.
 A rope attached to it pulled it back up.
 It splashed down again.

-Ersie reached over to grab it, and got a hold of it.
+Ersie reached over to grab it, gripping it like her life depended on it.

 The rope pulled taut, pulling Ersie toward the shore.
 The cat shore.

 She looked up.
 The rope went straight up towards a rock outcropping, where it vanished.
 It must have just been a trick of the sunlight, causing it not to be visible.

 Ersie was pulled ashore.
+She crawled up onto the bank, digging her claws into the dirt.

 “Hey there, are you ok?”
-A black and white cat reached out a hand.
+A black and white hand reached out.

-She scrambled to her feet.
-She growled at the cat, and ran off.
-She looked behind her.
+She accepted it and let it lift her to her feet.
+Standing upright again, she stood face to face with a cat!

+She growled at the cat and jumped back.
+As soon as she did, the cat disappeared.
+Just vanished.
 There was no cat there.
-She stopped and looked again.
+She looked around for tracks, but didn’t see any.
 The cat she had seen just a moment ago was no longer there.
-She shivered as she continued.
+A shiver spiked up her spine, making her fur stand on end.

 *Was I seeing things?
 Or… was that a ghost?*

-She very easily found the boat.
-The cat that escaped laid on the ground, clutching the telescope with its clawed hands.
+Walking along the shore, she very easily found the boat.
+The cat that escaped laid on the ground, head swimming in a pool of blood.
+It was still clutching the telescope with its clawed hands.

+Her ears pricked when she heard a noise coming from the forest.
+After a moment of silence, she swallowed and built up the determination to take the telescope.
 She pulled hard, hard enough to get the telescope back.

 The telescope was metal: blue paint with gold trim.
 It had three telescoping sections that allowed for a lot of adjustments.
 It was still in good condition; it didn’t seem to get scraped up much from all the commotion.
 The lenses were still intact, and none of the paint was chipped.
+The blue shimmer frowned at her.
+It was a captive who almost escaped.

+“I’m sorry.
+I know you want to be with the cats, but we need you—"

 *AWOOOOO!* (“Here!”)